gabicantarini/dotnet-development/README.md

 ## SpendSmart <a name="id001" href="https://github.com/gabicantarini/dotnet-development">Repository</a>

 **SpendSmart was developed with clean architecture.**
-<br />Its purpose is to offer control of expenses.
+<br />Its purpose is to offer streaming control of expenses.

 **Technologies** ⌨️
 - ASP.NET Core 8